sebastian-mora/ruse_website/blogs/hacking-the-software-engineering-club/index.md

 **Risk**: Critical

-**Remedaiton**: If possible restrict the route to admin users only.
+**Remediation**: If possible restrict the route to admin users only.
 If the application allows a listing of all users remove sensitive information from API response such as the password hash.

-**Effected routes**
+**Affected routes**
 - /api/User/users

 **Testing process**